Schismatic temperament: History of schismatic temperaments

 Historically significant is the eighth-schisma tuning of Hermann von Helmholtz and Norwegian composer Eivind Groven.
 Helmholtz had a special Physharmonica (a harmonium by Schiedmayer) with 24 tones to the octave.
 Groven built an organ internally equipped with 36 tones to the octave which had the ability to adjust its tuning automatically during performances; the performer plays a familiar 12-key (per octave) keyboard and in most cases the mechanism will choose from among the three tunings for each key so that the chords played sound virtually in just intonation.
 A 1/9-schisma tuning has also been proposed by Eduardo Sabat-Garibaldi, who together with his students uses a 53-tone to the octave guitar with this tuning.

 Mark Lindley and Ronald Turner-Smith argue that schismatic tuning was briefly in use during the late medieval period.
-This was not temperament but merely 12-tone Pythagorean tuning.
+This was not a temperament but merely 12-tone Pythagorean tuning.
 Justly tuned fifths and fourths generate a reasonable schismatic tuning and therefore schismatic is in some respects an easier way to introduce approach justly tuned thirds into a Pythagorean harmonic fabric than meantone.
 However, the result suffers from the same difficulties as just intonation – for example, the wolf B-G♭ here arises all too easily when availing oneself of the concordant schismatic substitutions just outlined – so it is not surprising that meantone temperament became the dominant tuning system by the early Renaissance.
 Helmholtz's and Groven's systems get around some, but not all, of these difficulties by including multiple tunings for each key on the keyboard, so that a particular note can be tuned as G♭ in some contexts and F♯ in others, for example.